 When a cat is fed a raw, well-balanced diet they have no dander!
 I’ll explain………dry food is just that, dry, uninteresting and absolutely loaded with sodium.
 This is not the worst of it, they also commonly include ingredients such as:

 Whole Grain Wheat, Corn Gluten Meal, Pork Fat, Chicken Meal, Dried Beet Pulp, Brown Rice, Chicken Liver Flavor, Calcium Sulfate, Lactic Acid, Potassium Chloride, Fish Oil, Soybean Oil, Calcium Chloride, Iodized Salt

 And this is for an Obligate Carnivore!!
-Ugg, these labels, these ingredients….What the heck are the veterinarians and manufacturers of such products thinking is healthy about any one of these for a CAT??
+Ugg, these labels, these ingredients….What the heck are the veterinarians and manufacturers of such products thinking, are these healthy for any one of our CATS??

 It’s all marketing hype and we, as a society believe every word we hear, until we don’t.
 And when we don’t is when we see the poor quality of our cats’ coat or the inability to digest well, the overbearing stench of the litter box, (oh yeah, that is another benefit to a raw fed cat, the litter box barely stinks) urinary tract infections, cardiovascular disease, joint degeneration at middle age, it’s all because of processed “food” that claims to be what your cat will thrive on.